Henrikls/ytp_heatmap_data_extractor/README.md

 - **SVG Modification and Conversion**: Modifies SVG properties (such as color) and converts them to PNG format for analysis.
 - **Engagement Data Extraction**: Analyzes the pixel data from PNG images to determine viewer engagement at different points in the video.
 - **Video Segmentation**: Processes the video in predefined segments and maps engagement data to those segments.
+- **Segment Popularity Analysis**: Calculates average engagement for each segment and saves the results to a JSON file.
+- **Engagement Visualization**: Creates a detailed line plot of engagement over time and saves it as a PNG file.

 > **Note**: The segmentation data currently used in this project corresponds to a specific video.
 A future feature will automatically extract segment data from any video, making the tool fully adaptable. (the example video is: https://www.youtube.com/watch?v=khRJMiquAjA&t)